Blog-Reference and Blog-Reference on Aug 30

 This is false.
 Macrofoundations are the correct axiomatic starting point.#3 Given the macro axioms, which refer explicitly to ONE giant firm, one has to proceed top-down by successive DIFFERENTIATION until one arrives at the individual agent.
 Differentiation is the OPPOSITE of bottom-up or aggregation.
 It is microfoundations and bottom-up that is the defining idiocy of Walrasianism, which literally produces the aggregation problem.

-There is NO dichotomy: Walrasian microfoundations have to be FULLY replaced by the correct macrofoundations.#4
+There is NO dichotomy: Walrasian microfoundations have to be FULLY replaced with the correct macrofoundations.#4

 #1 The Synthesis of Economic Law, Evolution, and History